5 Examples Of Bad Mission Statements You Should Learn From

 The challenge is hitting all these touchpoints without wordy or "fluffy" writing.
 Mission statements should only be one or two sentences long and accessible to the average reader.

 In other words, don't write your mission statement solely for industry-savvy investors.
 Potential employees and customers also want to know why you do what you do.
 Some will choose to buy from or work for you based on that statement alone.
+If you're struggling to find the right words, consider hiring a professional writer to help articulate your company's mission and values effectively.

 5 Examples of Bad Mission Statements To Learn From